nurulc/react-rxinput/README.md

 - Is not a replacement JavaScript RegExp
 - Not sure of all RegExp edge cases are handles
 - Assome all reagep are anchored to the beging of input (meaning the regexp matching always starts at the begining
+- Currently only works as React component, requiring **bootstrap 3** and also **react-boorstrap**
+- Working on lifting the limitation and offering jQuery plugin (i have never built a jquery plugin, so it might take a little time).
+Further I would like to offer a version that does not depend on any external js library.

 ## Known bugs
 - Rare: but deleting input text in the middle of the input box (very complex regular expressions) sometimes misbehaves.
 The algorithm for handling this is rather complex.
 I am trying to figure out how to imp-lement the capability more elegantly.